antonisstathis/MilitaryServicesDocs/BackEndDocs/UserPermission.md

-The methods of the java file UserPermission is used for an extra check except for the jwt token so that i can check if the requested row belongs to the user.
+The methods of the java file UserPermission are used for an extra check except for the jwt token so that i can check if the requested row belongs to the user.
 In order to do so i use the schema in this mechanism.
 The user table has a foreign key which is the pk of the table soldiers and the table soldiers has a foreign key which is the primary key of the table unit and this way i can know with 100 per cent probability the unit of the user.
 Now any data